RSA Encryption

 How RSA Works

-RSA relies on modular exponentiation and prime factorization:
+RSA uses modular arithmetic and prime factorization:

-1. Choose two primes, \( p \) and \( q \).
+1. Choose primes \( p \) and \( q \).

-2. Compute \( n = p \times q \) (modulus) and \( \phi(n) = (p-1)(q-1) \).
+2. Compute \( n = p \times q \), \( \phi(n) = (p-1)(q-1) \).

-3. Select public exponent \( e \) (coprime to \( \phi(n) \)).
+3. Select \( e \), coprime to \( \phi(n) \).

-4. Find private exponent \( d \) where \( e \times d \equiv 1 \mod \phi(n) \).
+4. Find \( d \) where \( e \times d \equiv 1 \mod \phi(n) \).

 5. Encrypt: \( C = P^e \mod n \); Decrypt: \( P = C^d \mod n \).

-RSA Example
+Basic RSA

-Small example: \( p = 3 \), \( q = 11 \):
+Using \( p = 3 \), \( q = 11 \):

 Security Basis